cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 end;
 ```

-When compiled in strict syntax, the above code produces error "Variable 'y' is not defined.".
+When compiled in strict syntax, the above code produces the error "Variable 'y' is not defined."
 The error is located in the definition of the constant `format`, which makes identifying the cause of the error difficult.
 Use formattable string literal constants with caution.

 ### Run-time formatting

 Since version 8, Mindustry Logic supports run-time text formatting.
 This is done by putting placeholders `{0}` to `{9}` into the text buffer, which can be later replaced with an actual value using the `format` instruction.
 As the placeholders can be put into the text buffer using `print` instruction, it is possible to store and pass around the formatting string in a variable and thus separate the formatting template from actual values being output.

-Run-time formatting can be accomplished by the `printf()` function.
+Run-time formatting can be done by the `printf()` function.
 This function takes several arguments (typically at least two).
 The first argument is the format string, which may be a text constant, or a string variable, and is passed into a `print` instruction.
 All the remaining arguments are passed into `format` instructions.
 Therefore, `printf(fmt, a, b, c)` gets translated to

 ```
 print fmt